paretje/deoplete-github/README.md

 # Usage

-In your git commit message, git "#" and you'll get issue numbers with their titles beside them, and the issue body in the preview window.
+In your git commit message:

+- The prefix "#" will find issue numbers for auto-completion.
+- You can also auto-complete github issue titles.

 [fugitive]: https://github.com/tpope/vim-fugitive
 [rhubarb]: https://github.com/tpope/vim-rhubarb